orchetect/MacControlCenterUI/README.md

 A **menu builder** and **suite of SwiftUI controls** that closely mimic the feel of **macOS Control Center** menus.

-Integrates seamlessly with Swift's new `MenuBarExtra`.
+Integrates seamlessly with SwiftUI's `MenuBarExtra`.

 Both **Dark** and **Light Mode** are fully supported.